Mon - Sun: 24 hours.

 Please get in touch if your child has suffered an injury at school which you believe entitles them to compensation.

-How Much Compensation For A Child Injured At School Could I Claim?
+How Much Compensation For A Child Injured At School?

 • The first part, general damages, looks at the pain and suffering your child endured due to their injuries.
 It also covers the loss of amenity.
 A simple example here is where a value is placed on the fact that your child cannot communicate with their friends via social media because they fractured their wrist in a fall.